renoirb/archivator/packages/archivable/docs/archivable.iarchivable.md

 An Archivable Entity.

-For a given source document URL, where to extract the main content ("selector"), and what parts of the page aren't relevant to an archive ("truncate").

 <b>Signature:</b>

 ```typescript
 export interface IArchivable
 ```

+## Remarks

+For a given source document URL, where to extract the main content ("selector"), and what parts of the page aren't relevant to an archive ("truncate").

 ## Properties